loot/libloot/docs/api/sorting.rst

 is recorded.
 Once all potential edges have been checked, the recorded edges are added to the graph.

-At this point, all explicit interdependencies have been graphed.
-Plugin priority metadata values must now be propagated down the dependency trees to ensure that priority edges are added correctly later in the process.
-To do this:

-1. Create a list of all vertices with a global or non-global priority value greater than zero.
-2. Sort the list in order of decreasing priority value.
-3. For each vertex, perform a depth-first search, setting priorities at each vertex visited until equal or larger values are encountered.

-Now that the priorities have been propagated, the priority edges can be added.
-For each plugin, if it has a global priority value of zero, overrides no records and loads no archive, skip it, otherwise iterate over all other plugins and:

-* If the other plugin's global and non-global priority values equal the plugin's own values, or if both plugins have a global priority of zero and have no FormIDs in common, skip the other plugin.
-* Otherwise, add an edge from the plugin with lower global priority to the plugin with higher global priority, if that edge does not cause a cycle.
-A cycle is caused if a circular dependency is introduced, for example for two vertices A and B, A -> B -> A is a cycle.

-  If the global priorities are equal, compare the non-global priorities instead.

 Plugin overlap edges are then added.
 Two plugins overlap if they contain the same FormID, i.e. if they both edit the same record or if one edits a record the other plugin adds.